tock/tock/doc/reference/trd-legal.md

 http://www.apache.org/licenses/LICENSE-2.0) or MIT license (LICENSE-MIT or http://opensource.org/licenses/MIT).

-All contributions to Tock projects MUST be licensed under these terms.
+All contributions to the Tock kernel (the code hosted at https://github.com/tock/tock) MUST be licensed under these terms.

 3 Copyright